hzrd149/process-pastry/README.md

 });
 ```

 **Note:** Most users should use the CLI interface.
 The programmatic API is available for integration into other applications or build tools.
+When providing `htmlPath`, Bun's bundler will automatically process the HTML file and bundle any scripts/styles referenced in it.

 ## License